NoHandsMate/Simple-Shell/README.md

 # Simple-Shell
-A simple linux shell written in C++

-Some commands are written using the filesystem library, other are implemented from scratch.
+A simple linux shell written in C++, where all the commands are implemented from scratch.

 # Commands to implement
 - [x] ls